tddfellow/tddfellow.github.io/source/_posts/2016-07-23-build-your-own-testing-framework-part-2.markdown

     this.assertTrue(
         expected == actual,
         "Expected to equal 42, but got: 29"
-    // ^ here is the exact constant is used ^
+    // ^ here the exact constant is used ^
     );
 },
 ```